-Here we will see how to install embeddable zip Python in Windows Operating System.
-Generally most of the time we execute msi or executable file to install a product in Windows Operating System.
+Here I will show you how to install embeddable zip Python in Windows Operating System.
+Generally most of the time you may execute msi or executable file to install a product in Windows Operating System.
 This is just a matter of extracting the downloaded archive or zip file and put anywhere according to your choice and let’s start with programming in Python.

 - Extract the archive or zip file into a physical drive location.
 Let’s say under C drive.
-So the extracted python root directory is C:\python-3.7.4.
+So the extracted python root directory is C:\python-3.x.x.

 - Add Python root directory to Environment or System Variable.